-Additionally, since some of the County's target population youth are parents themselves, the existing "Teen Young Parenting" program currently operating within the juvenile facility will be enhanced.
+Additionally, since some of the County's target population youth are parents themselves, the Young Parenting program currently operating within the juvenile facility will be enhanced.
 Psychoeducation on parenting and resources in the community will also be provided.
 This program allows youth to find commonality, strength, and encouragement to assist in meeting the demands of parenthood while in and out of custody.
-Psychoeducation on parenting and resources in the community will also be provided.

-Commented [NC1]: Jessica Johnson is working to reword this.
+Commented [NC1]: Jessica Johnson is working to reword this